puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

 whether the commands associated with that provider are available.
 You can override this default by setting a resource's `provider` parameter.

-Try installing the same fake package again, this time with the pip
+Try installing the same fake package again, this time with the gem
 provider:

-     puppet resource package bogus-package ensure=present provider=pip
+     sudo puppet resource package bogus-package ensure=present provider=gem

-You'll see a similar error with a failed pip command instead of the yum
+You'll see a similar error with a failed gem command instead of the yum
 command:

 ```
+Error: Execution of '/bin/gem install --no-rdoc --no-ri bogus-package'
+returned 2: ERROR:  Could not find a valid gem 'bogus-package' (>= 0) in any repository
+Error: /Package[bogus-package]/ensure: change from absent to present failed:
-Error: Execution of '/bin/pip install -q bogus-package' returned 1: Could not
+Execution of '/bin/gem install --no-rdoc --no-ri bogus-package' returned 2:
-find a version that satisfies the requirement bogus-package (from versions: )
-No matching distribution found for bogus-package
+ERROR:  Could not find a valid gem 'bogus-package' (>= 0) in any repository
 ```

 Now that you know what's happening in the background, try installing a real package with the default provider:

-    puppet resource package httpd ensure=present
+    sudo puppet resource package httpd ensure=present

 This time, Puppet installs the package.
 The value of the `ensure` parameter shows you the specific version of the installed package: